telekom-mms/ansible-collection-icinga-director/README.md

 ```

 ## Examples for defining multiple assign_filter conditions

-The Icinga Director API expects multiple conditions for the `assig_filter` in a different format than what is rendered to the configuration files.
+The Icinga Director API expects multiple conditions for the `assign_filter` in a different format than what is rendered to the configuration files.

-Example:
-A assign condtition in the config looking like this
+Example: An assign condition in the config looking like this:

 ```
 assign where host.vars.something == "foo" || host.vars.something_else == "bar"
 ```

 would have to look like this when using the module:

 ```
-assign_filter: "host.vars.something=\"foo\"|host.vars.something_else=\"bar\""
+assign_filter: 'host.vars.something="foo"|host.vars.something_else="bar"'
 ```

 ## Contributing